 You may have heard that lemon juice is capable of removing unwanted toner from hair and, indeed, it’s a recommended solution.
 Lemon juice isn’t just an all-natural product, but it’s also very safe for use in the home.
 However, the best time to use it is within 24 to 48 hours after you’ve used the toner to achieve the optimal result.

-Simply squeeze 4 to 6 lemons to extract the juice.
+Simply squeeze lemons to extract the juice.
 Obviously, if you have long hair, you’ll need to use more lemons than if your hair is shorter.
 Once you have the extracted juice, simply add it to a dollop of high-quality hair conditioner.
 Apply the conditioner and lemon juice mixture to the hair and use a wide-toothed comb to comb the product evenly through the tresses to distribute it properly.

 Next, apply a plastic bag or cling wrap to your hair so your head is covered.
 This allows the conditioner and lemon juice mixture to penetrate deeply into the hair shaft.
 If possible, leave it on your hair overnight then wash it off in the morning using shampoo and lukewarm water.